 - In Norway, DUI offenders are sentenced to three weeks in jail, with hard labor.

 - In Saudi Arabia, DUI offenses are punishable by lashes in the public square.

 - In South Africa, DUI offenders are fined $10,000 and/or a ten-year prison sentence.

 - In El Salvador, a DUI conviction can mean a death sentence!

 The bottom line is that drunk driving costs lots of money, lots of freedom, and most importantly, a lot of lives.
-Your best bet outside of the U.S., as well as here at home, is to always have a designated driver, call a cab, take a bus or the subway before getting behind the wheel.
+Your best bet outside of the U.S., as well as here at home, is to always figure out a sober way home BEFORE you go out for the evening.